We Care a Lot: Music and lyrics

 Mosley mentioned "Mark Bowen" as being another of his favorites from the record, along with "Why Do You Bother", but noted that it was difficult for him to sing live.
 The song was titled after an early Faith No More/Faith No Man guitarist of the same name.

-"Jim" is a short acoustic interlude that begins with a conversation guitarist Jim Martin is having with Mike Bordin.
+"Jim" is a short acoustic interlude that begins with a conversation Jim Martin is having with Mike Bordin.
 Bordin says to Martin "don't play it", with Martin saying "I'll play it all fucking night".
 Some believed the words at the beginning have Bordin saying "don't blow it", and Martin responding with "I'll blow it all fucking night".
 The track "Arabian Disco" is a mix of dance music and heavy metal guitars, with AllMusic calling it a "near dance track", and one of the highlights on the album.
 It shares a similar title to "Faster Disco", from Faith No More's next album Introduce Yourself, and is one of only three Mosley era songs to have never been sung live by the band's next singer Mike Patton.
 Among the other three is the album's closing track "New Beginnings", and the Introduce Yourself single "Anne's Song".
 After roughly 30 years, "Arabian Disco" and "New Beginnings" were finally performed live again in California during August 2016, as part of Faith No More's two show reunion with Chuck Mosley, which was done to celebrate the album's deluxe edition reissue.
 "Arabian Disco" has been included on the compilations This Is It: The Best of Faith No More, Epic and Other Hits (2005) and Midlife Crisis: The Very Best of Faith No More (2010), despite never having been released as a single.
 It and "As the Worm Turns" are Faith No More's only recordings from We Care a Lot to have ever been included on any of Warner's compilations for the band, with "As the Worm Turns" being included on Midlife Crisis: The Very Best of Faith No More.
 The band's other compilations Who Cares a Lot?
 The Greatest Hits, The Platinum Collection (2006), The Works (2008) and The Very Best Definitive Ultimate Greatest Hits Collection (2009) all featured no recordings from We Care a Lot, despite a few of these compilations having many deep cuts from the band's catalog along with the hit singles.
 The fact that only "Arabian Disco" and "As the Worm Turns" have ever been included on any of the compilations could possibly be as the result of a deal between the band and Warner.